br1ansho3/Info201-Final_Project/README.md

 2. Who is your target audience?
 Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
 You should hone in on one of these audiences.

     The target audience of the project is students who have a limited budget and time but care about their diets.
+Our dataset could allow our target audience to find the recipe that matches his or her nutrition needs or calculate for their nutrition intake for the day.

 3. What does your audience want to learn from your data?
 Please list out at least 3 specific questions that your project will answer for your audience.